Gearank – Music Gear Information for Live Performance or Studio

 The Fender Acoustasonic 15 is a portable and affordable acoustic combo amplifier, it is a 15W combo with a 6" woofer.

-Even with its diminutive size, Fender was still able to outfit the amp with 2-channels, one for mic, and the other for acoustic-electric guitar.
-This makes the Acoustasonic 15 viable as a low-wattage portable PA system, ideal for students who want to play acoustic guitar and sing at the same time.
+Even with its small design, Fender was still able to outfit the amp with 2-channels, one for mic, and the other for acoustic-electric guitar.
+This makes the Acoustasonic 15 viable as a low-wattage portable PA system.
+It's an ideal fit for students who play the acoustic guitar and sing simultaneously

 Vocal Channel 1 sports an XLR input jack for mic, and a dedicated volume knob.
 Channel 2 has a 1/4" input for instrument, with volume and 3-band EQ that includes bass, middle, and treble control knobs.
-The 3-band EQ allows for basic tone shaping, which is important when dealing with acoustic instruments.
+The 3-band EQ allows for shaping the tone of your acoustic guitar.
 Channel 2 also comes with a chorus knob, which is an interesting choice, given that most amp manufacturers usually go for reverb.

 Given its 6" woofer and traditional cabinet design, don't expect much low-end, but it does a good job of reproducing the highs and mids.
 The resulting sound is clean with some emphasis on the mid-treble.

-For a 15W amp, it has good volume for small rooms, but it works best when set to lower volumes for practice.
+For a 15W amp, it has sufficient volume for small rooms, but it works best when set to lower volumes for practice.
 Acoustic amps at this wattage also sound more pleasing at these volumes.
-With its limited projection and power rating, this is not a stage amp.
+Though, with its limited projection and power, this is not ideal for stages.
 But thanks to these limitations, the amp is portable and lightweight - it would've been nice if it could run on batteries.

 Interestingly, the amp comes equipped with a 1/4" headphones out, which is quite awkward because acoustic guitars will still be loud even when you're using headphones.